Each year, nearly $13 billion worth of rough diamonds are produced.

 One of the biggest misconceptions most inexperienced buyers have is that bigger diamonds are always better.
 In reality, larger diamonds may have more flaws, which makes them worth less money.

 Not only will a smaller stone provide you with more shine, but it can also help you stay within your budget as well.
 Rushing through this important decision can lead to a variety of costly mistakes being made.
-This is why consulting with a third-party diamond expert is essential before making a decision.

 What Is the Diamond Being Used For?